p7u/p7u.github.io/_posts/2015-11-15-scala-covariance.md

 Since there can be many categories of events it would make sense to create separate event sources for each type.
 An event source will inherit from a generic trait, `Source`, that is parameterized.
-Also, design decisions have led to making the type parameter covariant.
+Also, the programmers have decided to make the type parameter covariant.
 A covariant type parameter is created by marking the parametrized type with `+`.

 {% highlight scala %}